Best Practices for Effective Sensory Rooms in Schools

 3. Prioritize Sound Absorption

 Sound absorption is crucial for sensory rooms, as a quiet environment helps prevent overstimulation.
-Using materials like acoustic panels, soft fabrics, and sound-absorbing flooring can significantly reduce noise levels, making the room feel more peaceful and inviting.
+Using materials like acoustic panels, soft fabrics, sensory wall panels for schools, and sound-absorbing flooring can significantly reduce noise levels, making the room feel more peaceful and inviting.
 This focus on sound control allows the space to serve as a calm refuge from the often noisy school environment, helping students, especially those sensitive to sound, feel comfortable and supported.

 Consider Ouva for Sensory Rooms